Manishatds/Tailori-Plugin/README.md

 # How to use JsRender and Creating Template
 JsRender is a light-weight but powerful templating engine.

+From a template declared as markup in a script block:

+<script id="myTemplate" type="text/x-jsrender">Name: {{:name}}</script>
+But now we are using for textronics tailori, so we will mostly use {{for ...}} tag

+Following object hierarchy provide you for creating template

+├──── Product
+│   │
+│   ├──── Options
+│   │   │
+│   │   └── Features
+│   │
+│   └──── Contrasts
+│
+├──── MonogramPlacement
+│
+├──── MonogramFont
+│
+└──── MonogramColor

+Following is a object structure of Product, Options, Features, Contrasts, MonogramPlacement, MonogramFont and MonogramColor which will be used for more detailing your template

+ Product/ Options/ Features/ Contrasts/ MonogramPlacement/ MonogramFont/ MonogramColor
+    │
+    ├── Id
+    ├── Name
+    └── ImageSource

 Here's a first example of the power and simplicity of JsRender templates: